A Message From All Of Us At Mission Ridge

 Ski School, Rentals, Retail Shop

 Online purchase and reservations for Ski School Lessons and Equipment Rentals will be required on Peak Days and highly recommended on non-Peak days to secure your spot and receive necessary information prior to your arrival.
 Day of lesson space and rentals may be limited or not available.
 Guarantee your spot online and in advance.
+Walk in rentals will be available on opening weekend.

 At this time we are not planning to offer Childcare.